bitnami/charts/bitnami/harbor/README.md

 - **Ingress**: The ingress controller must be installed in the Kubernetes cluster.
   **Notes:** if the TLS is disabled, the port must be included in the command when pulling/pushing images.
 Refer to issue [#5291](https://github.com/goharbor/harbor/issues/5291) for the detail.
 - **ClusterIP**: Exposes the service on a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster.
-- **NodePort**: Exposes the service on each Node’s IP at a static port (the NodePort).
-You’ll be able to contact the NodePort service, from outside the cluster, by requesting `NodeIP:NodePort`.
+- **NodePort**: Exposes the service on each Node's IP at a static port (the NodePort).
+You'll be able to contact the NodePort service, from outside the cluster, by requesting `NodeIP:NodePort`.
-- **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
+- **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer.

 ### Sidecars and Init Containers